saucelabs/sauce-docs/docs/mobile-apps/automated-testing/appium/real-devices.md

 ### Supported Use Cases for Sauce Labs Real Device Testing

-* Execute Appium tests against a private real device hosted in the U.S., using your Sauce Labs username and access key
+* Execute Appium tests against a private real device hosted in the U.S., using your Sauce Labs username and access key.
-* Use Sauce Storage, for Appium testing, as you usually do for emulators and simulators tests
+* Use our App Storage for Appium testing as you usually do for emulators and simulators tests.
-* Analyze Appium test executions, on Sauce Labs similar to the way you do it for desktop, emulators and simulators
+* Analyze Appium test executions, on Sauce Labs similar to the way you do it for desktop, emulators and simulators.
-* Consume Real Device Cloud (RDC) API similar to the way you do for emulators and simulators (with applicable RDC settings)
+* Consume Real Device Cloud (RDC) API similar to the way you do for emulators and simulators (with applicable RDC settings).

 **Example Test Script**